-When you send multiple emails on the same issue (reminders and follow-ups), people begin to tune out-to that specific message and also to the others sent by you.
+When you send multiple emails on the same issue (reminders and follow-ups), people begin to tune out to that specific message and also to the other emails sent by you.

 Tim, a friend of mine back in college, had the weird habit of setting his alarm to go off at 7:00 AM on his day off when he had no intention of getting up early.
 "Why?"
 I asked him one day when we were complaining about studying late for exams.
 "Oh, I don't get up at 7:00!
 I just love the feeling of slapping off the alarm and knowing that I can roll over and go back to sleep for another 3 hours."

 Often during the last three decades, as I have coached, consulted, and keynoted throughout organisations across myriad industries, I have heard a similar sentiment.
 It is just worded a little differently, "HR sends so much paperwork and nags us for so much information.
 It feels good just to ignore them."

 HR professionals have an essential mission, of course—to recruit, develop, and retain top talent.
 To create a culture that works for all.
 Educate about regulations and ensure legal compliance.
 Yet it is not uncommon to hear these complaints:

 ◆ "Go around HR.
 That just muddies the water."